2mohitarora/genai-demo/0_Initial_Setup.md

     4. Copy the connection string
     5. Replace [YOUR-PASSWORD] in Connection String with password we saved earlier while creating db on supabase
     ```
-6. Let's try First cursor magic by installing missing drizzle packages used in `db.ts` and `drizzle.config.ts` we just created
+6. Let's try First cursor/windsurf magic by installing missing drizzle packages used in `db.ts` and `drizzle.config.ts` we just created
     ```
-    1. Make sure "db.ts" and "drizzle.config.ts" are open in Cursor
+    1. Make sure "db.ts" and "drizzle.config.ts" are open in Cursor/Windsurf
-    2. Hit / in Cursor Agent window and select "Add Open Files to Context"
+    2. Hit / in Cursor Agent window and select "Add Open Files to Context" (or similar way in Windsurf)
     3. Once db.ts and "drizzle.config.ts" are added to context, enter following text in agent window and hit enter
     - Create npm install command for missing packages
     4. It will find missing packages and create command "npm install dotenv drizzle-kit drizzle-orm postgres" to install missing packages
-    5. Once you click "Run command", Cursor will install the missing packages.
+    5. Once you click "Run command", Cursor/Windsurf will install the missing packages.
     6. In scripts section of package.json, add following 2 lines

     "db:push": "npx drizzle-kit push",